Cathfish/doll-smuggler/README.md

 <br/> <b>(pack-dolls-and-print MAX-WEIGHT DOLLS)</b> <br/>
 which will run the pack-dolls function and will print the results directly to your terminal.

-To run the test suite from the command line:
+To run the test suite from the command line:<br/>
-	1. cd to the doll-smuggler directory
+	1. cd to the doll-smuggler directory <br/>
 	2. lein test

 ### Future features